 Cattle breeders implementing biosecurity programs on their farms must analyze which level of biosecurity does their farm requires and implement programs accordingly.

 There are different farm biosecurity plan templates available online which may assist cattle breeders in developing their own custom-tailored plan.
 However, listed below are a handful of concise points to help you in the development of your own farm biosecurity plan for beef cattle and pork exclusively.

 Before you buy the animals for your farm, try inspecting their health conditions to the best of your knowledge.
-After you buy them and get them transported to your farm, hire a proper veterinarians services to give your herd a proper medical checkup.
+After you buy them and get them transported to your farm using cattle record keeping software, hire a proper veterinarians services to give your herd a proper medical checkup.